nunomourinho/forensicVmAutopsyUserManual/docs/user/network.rst

 .. figure:: img/network_0007.jpg
    :alt: Disabling the network card using the Web Screen Interface
    :align: center

-   :caption: Process to disable the network card using the Web Screen Interface
+   Process to disable the network card using the Web Screen Interface